 - Educator needs to be aware that not all diseases will spread with a warming climate - detailed research into each disease is necessary.

-- Many websites provided for students to use to find information.
+- Links to many websites are provided for students to find information.

 - Passed initial science review - expert science review pending.

 - Includes extensive background information for teachers and students.

 - Additional graphic organizers needed for student research to help students stay on task and record key information.

 - Many resources are provided for student research.

 - Extensive directions for teachers are included.

 Related URLs These related sites were noted by our reviewers but have not been reviewed by CLEANAudubon website link is broken but an alternate address is http://web4.audubon.org/bird/wnv/WNVwhatsnew.htm

 Next Generation Science Standards See how this Activity supports:

 HS-LS4-5: Evaluate the evidence supporting claims that changes in environmental conditions may result in: (1) increases in the number of individuals of some species, (2) the emergence of new species over time, and (3) the extinction of other species